Wolframe/Wolframe/tests/dotnet/csharp/Functions/README.txt

 Inspect a TLB:
 Call \Program Files\Microsoft SDKs\Windows\v7.1\Bin\OleView.exe or use the Wolframe interop test program WolfCLR in tests/interop/

-Register the Assembly in the GAC:
+Register the Assembly in the GAC (Administrator command line):
 Call "\Program Files\Microsoft SDKs\Windows\v7.1\Bin\gacutil.exe"  /if <assemblypath>

 Register the TypeLibrary: